 So, you’ve decided to start a blog.
 Congratulations!
-Blogging is an excellent way to promote yourself and share your expertise.
+Blogging is an excellent way to promote yourself (or your brand) and share your expertise.

 But what topic will you cover in your blog?

-Many first-time bloggers find the task of deciding what to write about daunting.
-Some just fill their blogs with any idea that happens to pop into their heads.
-However, most people read blogs to find answers to specific problems and aren’t interested in a blog that covers everything and anything.
+Many first-time bloggers struggle to decide what exactly to write about.
+Some fill their blogs with any idea that happens to pop into their heads—a scattershot approach that, unfortunately, often leads to little success in terms of readership.
+After all, most people read blogs to find answers to specific problems and aren’t interested in a blog that covers everything and anything.

 Let’s examine what a blog niche is and how to choose one for your blog.

 A blog niche is the specific field or topic you cover in your blog.

 It sounds rather straightforward, but you should invest time and research into determining the exact topic you want to blog about before you start writing.
 Your ability to choose and cover a niche ultimately determines whether you’ll reach an audience that returns to your blog and keeps reading your content.

 As an example, suppose you decide to write about the entertainment industry.
 Unless you pinpoint a specific aspect of entertainment, you run the risk of making your content too broad.
 This makes your blog look generic, and it becomes impossible to stand out from the thousands of other entertainment blogs.

 A well-thought-out blog niche covers a key area you have expertise in.
 Rather than write about the entire entertainment industry, you could, for instance, focus on: